BassT23/Proxmox/README.md

 - You can choose, if screenfetch will be show also (if screenfetch is not installed, script will make it automatically)

 # Development Testing:

+The reusable 4–6 hour destructive-but-bounded developer test strategy is specified in [`tests/HARDCORE_TEST.md`](tests/HARDCORE_TEST.md).
+It is not run automatically; an owner must explicitly request `Hardcore-Test starten`.
 If anybody wants to help with failure search, please test our `develop` branch.

 Install the develop update with `update develop -up`